-While Partisan is a publication put on by members of the DSA’s Emerge Caucus in New York, Red Caucus in Portland, Communist Caucus, and Red Star Caucus in San Francisco, we are happy to receive and review piece submissions from organizers across the DSA.
+While Partisan is a publication put on by members of the DSA’s Emerge Caucus in New York, and Red Caucus in Portland, Communist Caucus, we are happy to receive and review piece submissions from organizers across the DSA.
 If you are interested in submitting a piece for publication, please review the below guidelines.

 Submitted articles should meet the following guideline:

 - Between 500 and 2000 words (~2-8 double spaced pages) in length